NMSSM neutralino dark matter for CDF II $W$-boson mass and muon $g-2$ and the promising prospect of direct detection: Numerical Results and Discussions

+We perform the scanning in the ranges summarized above with Markov Chain Monte Carlo (MCMC) method implemented in the \texttt{emcee} \cite{Foreman-Mackey:2012any}.
+The mass spectra and decay information are generated using \texttt{NMSSMTools-5.5.2}~\cite{hep-ph/0508022}.
+DM relic density, $\gtwo$, $B$-physics observables, DM-nucleon spin-independent (SI), and spin-dependent (SD) cross sections are obtained using package \texttt{MicrOMEGAs-5.2.11}~\cite{1004.1092}.

 In our numerical analysis, the Profiled Likelihood method is adopted.
-For a two dimensional plot, the 95\% confidence ($2\sigma$) region is defined by $\delta\chi^2<5.99$ under the assumption of approximate Gaussian likelihood.
-The group in red takes into account all the likelihoods summarized in the Sec.~\ref{sec:constraints}, while the group in green excludes the $W_{m,{\rm CDF}}$ constraint.
+Based on all the likelihoods summarized in Sec.~\ref{sec:constraints}, we give two sets of results for $m_{W,\rm{SM}}$ and $m_{W,\rm{CDF}}$, respectively.
+We collect millions of data points that meet all constraints.
+For a two-dimension plot, the 95\% confidence ($2\sigma$) region is defined by $\delta\chi^2<5.99$ under the assumption of approximate Gaussian likelihood.
+The global minimum $\chi^2$ for the \textbf{CDF II} (\textbf{PDG2020}) scenario is $8.89$ ($8.65$).
+Such similar results indicate that there is no preference for \textbf{PDG2020} or \textbf{CDF II} scenarios in the NMSSM.
+Thus, the NMSSM can reasonably reproduce both data sets without conflicting with other experimental constraints.